tensorflow/gnn/tensorflow_gnn/docs/guide/keras_version.md

 so it does not mix well with user code that uses `import keras` and objects from `keras.*`.
 Hence we recommend to not use `keras.*` in user code.

+This advice applies to TF-GNN up to release 1.0.
+Future releases of TF-GNN will not support TensorFlow 2.15 anymore.

 ### For TensorFlow 2.12, 2.13 and 2.14

 Nothing special is required: These TF 2.x versions depend on the matching version of Keras 2.x and define `tf.keras` with it.
 The environment variable `TF_USE_LEGACY_KERAS` is ignored.

+This advice applies to TF-GNN up to release 1.0.
+Future releases of TF-GNN will not support these old TensorFlow versions anymore.

 ## Writing compatible code

 ### For all supported TensorFlow versions

-For use of TF-GNN under any supported version of TensorFlow, we recommend that user code does `import tensorflow as tf` and uses the Keras API at `tf.keras.*`.
+For use of TF-GNN 1.0 under any supported version of TensorFlow (including those before TF2.16), we recommend that user code does `import tensorflow as tf` and uses the Keras API at `tf.keras.*`.
 The installation instructions above make sure this is Keras v2, as required by the TF-GNN library itself.

 Do not import and use `keras.*` directly: it will break for TF 2.16 and above.